 Natividad nearly scored again a few minutes later from the right side, utilizing good footwork to slice through the defense, but his shot grazed the top of the crossbar and went over.

 With more of a cushion, Jackson leaned into protecting the ball.
-Glacier Peak picked up a couple yellow cards in the final 10 minutes, administering some rough tackles with some frustration behind it.
+Glacier Peak picked up a couple of yellow cards in the final 10 minutes, administering some rough tackles with some frustration behind it.

-Natividad iced the game with about three minutes left, taking a pass at the 18-yard box and dribbling in to make it 3-0 from close-range.
+Natividad iced the game with about three minutes left, taking a pass at the 18-yard box and dribbling in to make it 3-0 from close range.
 He spotted some cameras in the corner and jogged to the corner flag, grabbing hold of it like he planted it himself as his teammates mobbed him.

 Jackson’s Isaiah Natividad celebrates scoring a goal during the game against Glacier Peak on Tuesday, April 15, 2025 in Everett, Washington.
 (Olivia Vanni / The Herald)